awsdocs/aws-support-user-guide/doc_source/organizational-view.md

 **To download an organizational view report**

-1. Sign in to the organization's master account and open the AWS Trusted Advisor console at [https://console\.aws\.amazon\.com/trustedadvisor](https://console.aws.amazon.com/trustedadvisor/)\.
+1. Sign in to the organization's management account and open the AWS Trusted Advisor console at [https://console\.aws\.amazon\.com/trustedadvisor](https://console.aws.amazon.com/trustedadvisor/)\.

 1. In the navigation pane, choose **Organizational View**\.